 Reading and billing submeters is a tedious and time-consuming task that often involves walking around to each submeter and writing down the values on a clipboard each month.
-For this reason, many property teams choose to outsource their submeter reading and tenant billback process to a third-party vendor.
+For this reason, many property teams choose to outsource submetering and tenant billback process to a third-party vendor.
 These vendors are usually responsible for sending someone out to the site each month to record submeter values and then calculate the tenant invoices.

 The problem, however, is that many vendors prove to be unreliable.
 This puts property managers in an awkward and challenging situation, as the vendor’s poor service upsets not only the property team, but the tenants as well.

 In addition, the property team often has very little visibility into how the vendor operates, which makes it difficult to confirm the accuracy of their work or keep tabs on their service.
 At best, this creates a situation where the property manager has their fingers crossed, hoping the vendor is reading and billing the submeters correctly.
 At worst, the property manager ends up on the hook for a major billing mistake (that could stretch back years).

 After working with a wide variety of properties around the country who have been burned by sloppy submetering services, here are the five issues we hear about most often (and how we make sure our customers never experience them!)

 Many vendors’ processes are a black box.
 You don’t know how they’re collecting the data or how they’re calculating your tenants’ bills.
 Sometimes you don’t even know if they’re coming on site to do readings at all – you just receive the invoices, pass them through to your tenants and hope they’re correct.

 Our platform and easy-to-read billing statements provide an easy way to see when readings occur and how the rates are calculated.
 This includes transparency into things like demand charges, which tenants often question.
 We’ll provide the detail you need to handle tenant inquiries.
 In addition, our US-based support team mans our phone line 24/7, so there is always someone who can answer a question for you.